mpflynnx/PizzaStore/README.md

 your program code stays small. .NET 6 latest features: Use all the latest features from .NET 6 like top-level statements and records.

-As part of this module, you learned how to add Swagger.
-You also added routes to create, read, update, and delete a resource.
+As part of this module, I learned how to add Swagger.
+I also added routes to create, read, update, and delete a resource.